Sid Collins (broadcaster)

-Sid Collins (born Sidney Cahn Jr.) (July 17, 1922 – May 2, 1977) was an American broadcaster best known as the radio voice of the Indianapolis 500-Mile Race on the Indianapolis Motor Speedway Radio Network from 1952–1976.
-Collins coined the phrase describing the annual May motorsports event as "the greatest spectacle in racing."
+Sid Collins (born Sidney Cahn Jr.) (July 17, 1922 – May 2, 1977) was an American broadcaster best known as the radio voice of the Indianapolis 500-Mile Race on the Indianapolis Motor Speedway Radio Network from 1952 to 1976.
+Collins coined the phrase describing the annual May motorsports event as "the greatest spectacle in racing".

 Background

-Born into a Jewish family that owned a neighborhood store in Indianapolis, Indiana, Cahn changed his professional name to Collins for fear of anti-semitism and discrimination in his chosen field of broadcasting.
+Born into a Jewish family that owned a neighborhood store in Indianapolis, Indiana, Cahn changed his professional name to Collins for fear of antisemitism and discrimination in his chosen field of broadcasting.

 Announcing

 Collins worked for WIBC in Indianapolis.
 One year after he started at the 50,000-watt station, he became the Indianapolis Motor Speedway (IMS) track announcer for the south turn.
 He became a radio announcer for the track after Bill Slater became ill.
 He was named the chief announcer in 1952.
 That year he introduced his "full coverage concept", which replaced a five-minute rundown each hour.
 He sent letters to all of the radio stations on their network, but only 26 stations participated.
 The next year 110 stations participated and the number grew until it became 1,200 by 1980.

 With live television coverage of the race prohibited until 1986, Collins' radio coverage drew a large audience every year, and his announcing as the "voice of the 500" became synonymous with the race itself.
-He told the world the deaths, accidents, incidents and crashes during the race.
-Collins received over 30,000 letters asking for a copy of the eulogy that he gave to Eddie Sachs after Sachs died in a crash on the second lap of the 1964 Indianapolis 500.
+By 1976, it was estimated that the radio broadcast reached 100 million listeners on 1,200 stations worldwide.
+He told the world the deaths, accidents, incidents, and crashes during the race.
+Collins received over 30,000 letters asking for a copy of the eulogy that he gave about Eddie Sachs after Sachs died in a crash on the second lap of the 1964 Indianapolis 500.

-Collins also anchored TVS Television Network auto racing from Trenton, Milwaukee, Langhorne, Castle Rock, and Colorado for two years.
-He hosted national TV coverage of the Indianapolis 500 Festival Parade with Garry Moore, Steve Allen and Bob Barker for Hughes Sports Network.
+Collins also anchored TVS Television Network auto racing from Trenton, Milwaukee, WI, Langhorne PA, and Castle Rock, CO for two years.
+He hosted national TV coverage of the Indianapolis 500 Festival Parade with Garry Moore, Steve Allen, and Bob Barker for Hughes Sports Network.
 He was the subject of stories in Hot Rod magazine and The Saturday Evening Post.

-Collins always signed off by quoting a serious thought or some poetry.